 Do the Digit Insurance

-The Virabhadrasana series or Vira postures are the names of the five warrior poses in Indian yogic tradition.
-All of these are standing postures that individuals typically need to do in succession and are frequently incorporated into Vinyasa-style sessions and Sun Salutations with modifications.
+The Virabhadrasana series or vira postures are the names of the five warrior poses in Indian yogic tradition.
+These are standing postures that individuals typically need to do in succession and are frequently incorporated into Vinyasa-style sessions and Sun Salutations with modifications.

-These postures bear the name of Virbhadra, a mythological warrior who was a creation of the deity Shiva.
-Our bodies, souls and minds are stretched and strengthened by this demanding sequence of yoga positions.
-The Virabhadrasana sequence is the most well-known and possibly the most beneficial set of yoga poses.
+These postures bear the name of Virbhadra, a mythological warrior created by the deity Shiva.
+This demanding sequence of yoga positions stretches and strengthens our bodies, souls, and minds.
+The Virabhadrasana sequence is the most well-known and beneficial set of yoga poses.

 Step 1: Begin by standing in the mountain pose or Tadasana, and with your right leg, take a big step back.
 Place your right foot in the back, facing outward at a 45-degree angle.
 The left foot should be placed in front, facing forward.

-Step 2: This step requires the front knee to be bent so that it is directly above the ankle.
+Step 2: This step requires the front knee to be bent directly above the ankle.

 Step 3: Roll your shoulders down and away from the ears while raising your arms above the head with your hips facing forward.